uvarc/rc-learning/content/notes/rivanna-intro/overview_of_rivanna/overview_storage.md

 ### Research Standard Storage

-Standard storage is inexpensive but is not backed up, and access from Rivanna is slow.
+Standard storage is inexpensive but is not backed up, and access can be slow.

 ### Research Project Storage